petrsapak/CSGO_config/README.md

 ### Instalation
 - Download TeamGenerator.zip archive from this repository
-- Expand it wherever you see fit and the installation is complete
+- Expand/Extract it wherever you see fit and the installation is complete

 ### How to use the app
 - To start the application run the TeamGenerator.Shell.exe